Course type: MSc. (graduate level)

 Lectures: 4 lectures (8 hours) in the first weeks of class.
 Dates and times:

-Exact dates and times for the teams will be scheduled during the first two weeks of classes.
+Exact dates and times will be scheduled during the first two weeks of classes.

 Course information sheet: PDF